mlrun/mlrun/docs/store/feature-sets.md

 By default feature set are ingested to both "offline" and "Online" target store.
 To consume the features for online applications use the get_online_feature_service method. <br>
 In order to do that we need to initialize the online service and then get the relevant features. <br>
-in a single get request you can get features for one or more keys. <br>
+In a single get request you can retrieve features for one or more keys. <br>
-The get_online_features retrieves the data from Iguazio key value database fetching the features using the entity as a key and therefore it can returns data in few milliseconds.
+The get_online_features retrieves the data from Iguazio key value database fetching the features using the entity as a key and therefore it can returns data in few milliseconds. <br>
+To learn more about get_online_feature_service go to [get online feature service](https://docs.mlrun.org/en/latest/api/mlrun.feature_store.html?highlight=get_online_#mlrun.feature_store.get_online_feature_service)

 ```python